Skip to content

 The Two-Context Technique

 Here’s an example of the spec I used to build Peekaboo - an MCP to give your agent eyes/screenshots.
 The best part about Peekaboo?
-It uses it’s own agent to prevent cluttering up your context.
+It uses its own agent to prevent cluttering up your context.
+From spec to working product: just a few hours of letting Claude Code do its thing.

 Wanna see me in action?
 Here’s a video where I do the whole process from idea to final app.
 I used Cursor back then, but would use Claude Code now, as it loops much longer without interrupts.
 Maybe I’ll use Gemini CLI in the future.
 AI moves so fast!